DanielHe09/Dex2/README.md

 ## Next Steps:

+1. Chunk/document embedding cache.
+When screenshots or Google Docs/Sheets content come in, you extract text and embed chunks before storing them in MongoDB.
+If the same page content is captured again, you do not want to re-embed identical text chunks.
+Instead, hash normalized chunk text and reuse existing embeddings.
+Since Dex2 captures visited pages repeatedly from the extension background worker, this is the most natural cache point.
+2. Page-content dedupe before embedding.
+Slightly different from an embedding cache, but very related.
+Before enqueuing embedding work in /api/embed-screenshot/, compute a fingerprint of the extracted page text.
+If the text is materially the same as the last version for that URL/tab, skip the whole embedding pipeline.
+Since your extension captures screenshots on tab activation and updates, this could cut a lot of waste.
-1. improve slides agent accuracy
+3. improve slides agent accuracy
-2. multi-tool call loop
+3. multi-tool call loop
-3. rate limiting
+4. rate limiting
-4. planning loop (task decomposition, step planning, goal tracking)
+5. planning loop (task decomposition, step planning, goal tracking)
-5. persistent working state (current goal, plan (multi-step), intermediate results, tool outputs, world model (files, codebase, UI state, etc.), memory (short-term + long-term))
+6. persistent working state (current goal, plan (multi-step), intermediate results, tool outputs, world model (files, codebase, UI state, etc.), memory (short-term + long-term))